charissashang/plant-humanities-summerprogram/olive/README.md

 You might recall learning about the myth of how the ancient city of Athens received its name.
 On top of the city’s acropolis, a legendary competition unfolded: Poseidon struck the ground to summon a spring of seawater, while Athena gifted the people an olive tree.
 Although one was a grand display of power, the other’s strength lay in its enduring utility.
 The competition resulted in a clear victor, crowning Athena as the patron goddess of the city.
 Her gift of the olive became a living testament to her wisdom, seen today in the continued presence of olives in Athens’ landscape and their ubiquity worldwide.
 <param ve-image
 	   src="gh:charissashang/plant-humanities-summerprogram/main/olive/erechtheion_withcircle.jpg"
 	   caption="Section and plan of the Erectheion.
-Circled in red is where the sacred olive tree was located.">
+Circled in red is where the sacred olive tree was located.
+By Beule, Charles Ernest.
+L'Acropole d'Athènes (Band 2) — Paris, 1854. https://doi.org/10.11588/diglit.665#0394.">

 While this mythic contest may be the most celebrated story of the olive tree in antiquity, the olive makes an often forgotten, yet no less significant, appearance in Homer’s Odyssey--an appearance that reveals the overlooked and deeply ideological symbol of the olive.
 After many trials and a long journey, Odysseus finally returns to his home Ithaca in Book 13.
 Homer describes the initial view of the island:
 >At the harbor’s head a branching olive stands